ccifuentesr/CARMENES-V/README.md

 2. <small id="f2"> Spectral types in numerical form: K5V = -2, K7V = -1, M0.0 = 0.0, and so on. </small> [↩](#a2)
 3. <small id="f3"> Now available in the <a href="https://gea.esac.esa.int/archive/" target="_blank">*Gaia* Archive</a>. </small> [↩](#a3)

+### Mother: the master table

+`Mother.v01.csv` is the full version of the table associated to Cifuentes et al. 2020 and stored in [link to CDS].
+It contains XXXX rows and YYY columns.
+A complete description can be found below.

 ---